Pinkulani/Emiliaville/ReadMe.md

 <h2 align="center"> Requirements </h2> <br>
 <p>
-  The <b> .htacess file </b>  is important for the Website to remove the .html ending for every adress.
+  The <b> .htaccess file </b>  is important for the Website to remove the .html ending for every adress.
-  Nothing will work without this file!
-  And accesing the sites locally is only possible by manually going through each one.
 </p>